ShurnYurnYang/Personal-Projects-Public/README.md

 # Personal-Projects-Public
 ## Public Versions of my Personal Projects
-These projects were made in my spare time and completely for fun and/or experimentation
+these projects were made in my spare time and completely for fun and/or experimentation